Shocking new details come out in Rudy Farias case after interview

 HOUSTON (KIAH) — The case of a missing Houston teenager who was found eight years later has taken a disturbing turn in the last couple of days, with the now-25-year-old man now saying he not only returned home but accused his mother of physically abusing him.

+HPD chief Troy Finner said at a press conference that the Harris County District Attorney’s Office decided to not charge Rudy and his mother, Janine Santana, for several charges, including sexual abuse, giving false names and failing to give proper identification.

+However, Finner said that the case is still under investigation.
+Right now, Rudy is back home with his mother, Finner said.

-Both Rudy Farias and his mother were interviewed by Houston police at a hotel on Wednesday.
+Both Rudy Farias and Santana were interviewed by Houston police at a hotel on Wednesday.
 Community activist Quanell X also said he interviewed Rudy Farias with HPD detectives.

 After the interview, Quanell said Farias told them that he ran away in 2015 but returned two days later.
 Quanell added Farias told him his mother made Farias believe he’d be in trouble with police for running away, so he says he was forced to stay in hiding.